 Change the EEPROM register contents without changing the RAM contents, and then download the revised EEPROM contents to the RAM registers.
-With this method, the configuration of the ADM1066 remains unchanged and continues to operate in the original setup until the instruction is given to update the RAM.
+With this method, the configuration of the ADM1069 remains unchanged and continues to operate in the original setup until the instruction is given to update the RAM.

 The instruction to download from the EEPROM in Option 3 is also a useful way to restore the original EEPROM contents if revisions to the configuration are unsatisfactory.
-For example, if the user needs to alter an overvoltage threshold, the RAM register can be updated as described in Option 1.
-However, if the user is not satisfied with the change and wants to revert to the original programmed value, the device controller can issue a command to download the EEPROM contents to the RAM again, as described in Option 3, restoring the ADM1066 to its original configuration.
+For example, if the user must alter an overvoltage threshold, the RAM register can be updated, as described in Option 1.
+However, if the user is not satisfied with the change and wants to revert to the original programmed value, the device controller can issue a command to download the EEPROM contents to the RAM again, as described in Option 3, restoring the ADM1069 to the original configuration.

-The topology of the ADM1066 makes this type of operation possible.
+The topology of the ADM1069 makes this type of operation possible.
 The local, volatile registers (RAM) are all double-buffered latches.
 Setting Bit 0 of the UPDCFG register to 1 leaves the double-buffered latches open at all times.
 If Bit 0 is set to 0 when a RAM write occurs across the SMBus, only the first side of the double-buffered latch is written to.
 The user must then write a 1 to Bit 1 of the UPDCFG register.
 This generates a pulse to update all the second latches at once.
 EEPROM writes occur in a similar way.

 The final bit in this register can enable or disable EEPROM page erasure.
 If this bit is set high, the contents of an EEPROM page can all be set to 1.
-If this bit is set low, the contents of a page cannot be erased, even if the command code for page erasure is programmed across the SMBus.
-The bit map for the UPDCFG register is shown in the AN-698 Application Note at www.analog.com.
+If low, the contents of a page cannot be erased, even if the command code for page erasure is programmed across the SMBus.
+The bit map for the UPDCFG register is shown in the AN-721 Application Note.
 A flow diagram for download at power-up and subsequent configuration updates is shown in Figure 35.